NonaSuomy/nonasuomy.github.io/_posts/2017-07-07-huginn-facebook-post.md

 Generate an Access Token.

-you can do this from the terminal:
+You can do this from the terminal:

 ```
 curl -X GET /oauth/access_token